cajuncoding/LazyCacheHelpers/README.md

 ## Release Notes:
-### v1.0.0.1
+### v1.0.3
- - Initial nuget release for .Net Framework.
+- Added new `LazyStaticInMemoryCache<>` class to make dyanimically caching data, that rarely or never changes, in memory in a high performance blocking (self-populating) cache using Lazy<> as the backing mechanism.
+This now works similar to a normal `ConcurrentDictionary` but automatically wraps and unwraps all delegates in a Lazy<> to greatly simplify and enalbe the use of this pattern more often and in more places.
+   - It contains support for both Sync and Async value factories for those expensive I/O calls.
+   - Examples use cases that benefit greatly from this are the often very expensive logic that loads data from Reflection or reading values/configuration from Annotation Attributes; this helps mitigate the impact to runtime execution.

 ### v1.0.2
-- Refactored as .Net Standard v2.0 compatible Library for greater compatibility
+- Refactored as .Net Standard v2.0 compatible Library for greater compatibility.
-- Removed dependency on System.ConfigurationManagement; Because of this there is a **breaking change** if the LazyCachePolicy helper overloads that dynamically ready from AppSettings were used.
+- Removed dependency on `System.ConfigurationManagement`; Because of this there is a **breaking change** in the LazyCachePolicy helper overloads that dynamically read values from AppSettings; but it is isolated to those helper overlaods only.
   - The helpers can be restored by adding LazyCacheHelpers.ConfigurationManagement extension package and renaming all calls to LazyCachePolicy static helper to now use LazyCachePolicyFromConfig static helper.
 - Now fully supported as a .Net Standard 2.0 library (sans Configuration reader helpers) whereby you can specify the timespan directly for Cache Policy initialization.

+### v1.0.0.1
+ - Initial nuget release for .Net Framework.

 ## Nuget Package
 To use behaviors in your project, add the [LazyCacheHelpers NuGet package](https://www.nuget.org/packages/LazyCacheHelpers/) to your project.